game-ci/documentation/docs/github/v2/15-deployment/ios.md

 # Deploy to the App Store

 This guide is intended to help with automating iOS builds and uploads to the App Store.
-This guide assumes that you already have experience with [using xCode for distribution](https://developer.apple.com/documentation/xcode/preparing-your-app-for-distribution).
+This guide assumes that you already have experience with [using Xcode for distribution](https://developer.apple.com/documentation/xcode/preparing-your-app-for-distribution).
 It is important to be familiar with the manual process, as automating this process can be complicated.

 > -- **Note:** Make sure you do all these steps carefully.